aminebousselmi/card-triage-front/README.md

 ### Workspace

-This is the tools I used during the development of this microservice :
+This is the tools I used during the development of this app :

 | Workspace & Tools | Link |
 | ------ | ------ |